telerik/blazor-docs/components/filemanager/selection.md

 }
 ````

-## One-way binding of the SelectedItems
+## One-Way Binding of the SelectedItems

 You can use one-way binding of the `SelectedItems` in combination with handling the [`SelectedItemsChanged` event]({%slug filemanager-events%}#selecteditemschanged) when you need to respond to the user action of selecting a file/folder.